hpan-open/autoport/README_tutorial.md

 >     ezjail-admin create portjail 'lo1|127.0.0.1,em0|192.168.100.50'

 Ed.
-Note: ... sshd, ntpd, syslogd ...
+Note: ... _sshd, ntpd, syslogd_ ... _PF_ ...

 **Ed.
 Note:** ezjail may not be "the right tool" to use for creating build-time jails to use in Poudriere.
-However, ezjail can be useful for managing jails in which to run poudriere
+However, ezjail can be useful for managing jails in which to run Poudriere .

 **Creating a jail source tfor Poudriere build-time jails**